Kimoy777/adamcaudill.github.io/source/resume/index.markdown

 Code: For the last few years I’ve been working in primarily in C# and VB, before that most of my time was spent with PHP (while it has a bad reputation with many, I think I’ve enjoyed it the most).
 I know my way around Ruby, C, Java and perhaps a few others, but not well enough to claim any expertise.

 Security: I’m very good at breaking things.
 I understand the attacker’s way of thinking, and I look at systems with that same approach.
-I understand that every system is hackable with enough resources – I also understand that the more time it takes an attacker, the more likely he is to give up.
-My job is to remove as many attack vectors as possible, and waste as much of an attackers time as I can.
+But I also understand that security is more than just buffer overflows and SQL injection – it’s a way of thinking, it’s a way of designing, it’s about teaching and guiding – I understand that security has to be a thought process before it’ll work as a system process.

 Source Control: I’m familiar with Git, Mercurial, and Subversion.
 I’ve used SourceSafe and CVS, but I’d rather forget those.